apache/brpc/docs/en/bvar_c++.md

 //                                                     ^          ^                         ^
 //                                                    prefix1     monitor name             time window, 10 by default

-// bvar::LatencyRecorder is a compound varibale，can be used for troughput、qps、avg latency，latency percentile，max latency。
-bvar::LatencyRecorder g_write_latency("foo_bar", "write");
+// bvar::LatencyRecorder is a compound varibale, can be used for troughput、qps、avg latency, latency percentile, max latency。 bvar::LatencyRecorder g_write_latency("foo_bar", "write");
 //                                      ^          ^
-//                                     prefix1      monitor entry, LatencyRecorder includes different bvar，and expose() will add the suffix for them by default，such as write_qps, write_latency etc
+//                                     prefix1      monitor entry, LatencyRecorder includes different bvar, and expose() will add the suffix for them by default, such as write_qps, write_latency etc

 // define a varible for the # of 'been-pushed task' bvar::Adder<int> g_task_pushed("foo_bar", "task_pushed");